rama-vaidhiy/csf205-aut2021/JavaNetworking/Readme.md

 1. Java TCP Server, and a Client
 2. Java UDP Server, a Java Client, and a Python Client
 3. Java RMI interface, Server implementation, and a Client
+4. Java CORBA implementation using JACORB (This is not required for the assessments.
+The code is here only for demonstration purposes)

 They all perform the same task (client sends a language and server responds back by sending the language equivalent of the word 'hello').
 It is a very simple task used for illustration purposes.